EnergyInnovation/eps-docs/docs/models/colorado.md

 * Robbie Orvis, Energy Innovation LLC

 ## Version History

+### **4.0.2 - September 9, 2024**

+* Updated to 4.0.2 EPS model platform
+* Data Updates
+  * Updated BAU to reflect components of the Inflation Reduction Act and latest EPA rules (see documentation)
+  * Updated input data to the latest available version from data sources, including the U.S. Energy Information Administration and the
+    U.S. Environmental Protection Agency

 ### **3.4.3.10 – February 23, 2024**
 * Pre-loaded the Near Terms Action scenario, which builds on progress represented in the Roadmap Baseline scenario with the addition of “Near Term Actions” listed in the CO Roadmap.